dpi-climate/utk-ejust/grammar.md

 Widgets are extra funcionalities that are linked to the map to facilitate data manipulation, map navigation and data exploration.

 The `type` can be:
 - `TOGGLE_KNOT`: widget to toggle layers and animate them.
+If a knot with multiple timesteps is used a slider will appear.
 - `SEARCH`: search bar to navigate map.

 `categories` can only be used with `TOGGLE_KNOT` and allows the specification of a hierarchy between layers.